 SENSE OF HUMOUR There is little recorded about Cartier's sense of humour, but his ability to charm and attract a royal clientele suggests he possessed a refined and engaging personality.

-RELATIONSHIPS Cartier married Antoinette Guermonprez, in Paris on February 15, 1840, They had five children;
+RELATIONSHIPS Cartier married Antoinette Guermonprez, in Paris on February 15, 1840.

 They had five children; his son, Alfred Cartier, played a crucial role in expanding the family business when he married Andrée-Caroline Worth, a daughter of Charles Frederick Worth, who owned a renowned Parisian fashion house.
 Alfred's sons Louis, Pierre, and Jacques established the Cartier brand name worldwide.
 Pierre Cartier opened the Cartier Building in New York, and internationalized the brand.